-St Michael and All Angels Parish Hall (or Parish Room, as it was originally called) was designed in 1884 by Bedford Park architect Maurice B. Adams, St. Michael’s first churchwarden (see drawing right).
+The Parish Hall (or Parish Room, as it was originally called) was designed in 1884 by Bedford Park architect Maurice B. Adams, St. Michael’s first churchwarden (see drawing above – click images to zoom into all pictures on this page).

-A fund was set up to raise money for the Parish Room, through events such as a three-day “Garden Fete and Fancy Fayre” in June 1886, under the patronage of HRH The Princess Mary Adelaide, Duchess of Teck.
-It was completed in 1887.
+A fund was set up to raise money for the Parish Room, through events such as a three-day “Garden Fete and Fancy Fayre” in June 1886 (left), under the patronage of HRH The Princess Mary Adelaide, Duchess of Teck.
+It was completed in 1887 and consecrated in 1892, together with the north aisle of the church which was completed that year.

 The Appeal was begun in the summer of 1998 and completed on Sunday September 29th 2002, the Feast of St Michael & All Angels, after four years and four months of fundraising.
+The money was raised entirely from the local community (a heritage lottery bid was turned down) with donations, events and loans secured on projected lettings.
 The last major fundraising event was a Michaelmas Ball in Chiswick Town Hall, which raised almost £15,000.
 The two-week Bedford Park Festival in June 2002 raised almost £30,000.
 These two events, plus money pledged through covenants over the coming years and unexpectedly high income from the Hall itself, brought the Appeal to its final total.
-The event was celebrated at St Michael’s patronal service.
+The event was celebrated at St Michael’s patronal service that year.
 Oliver West, the church organist and one of the architects who designed the new Hall, shinned up a ladder to paint the final spindle on the ‘Stairway to Heaven’ board marking the appeal’s progress.
 His ladder was supported by Father Kevin Morris, the assistant priest Father Graeme Morgan and Canon Alun Evans, rector of Swansea, the visiting preacher, who unveiled a “thank you” banner made by the Children’s Church.

-The imaginative design – by local architects Oliver West and John Scott – has produced a highly versatile, state-of-the-art interior while retaining and restoring all the important original internal features.
-The exterior has been preserved in all its unique splendour.
-The building project manager was Andrew Pears and the work, being carried out by Contrad Construction Ltd of Sunbury.
+The imaginative design – by local architects Oliver West and John Scott – produced a highly versatile, state-of-the-art interior while retaining and restoring all the important original internal features.
+The exterior was preserved in all its unique splendour.
+The building project manager was Andrew Pears and the work carried out by Contrad Construction Ltd of Sunbury.
+Building work was completed just before Christmas 2000, on time and on budget.
+See pictures: Before, during rebuilding and after.

-The Hall was re-opened in 2001 with a party for those who had helped realise the project.
-It was blessed by the Bishop of Kensington, the Rt Reverend Michael Colclough, on Sunday February 4th 2001.
+The Hall was re-opened in 2001 with a party for more than 350 people who had helped realise the £500,000 project.
+There was an Open Day to give people a chance to see how their money had been spent, redesigning, renovating and regenerating the Victorian building.
+It was formally blessed by the Bishop of Kensington, the Rt Reverend Michael Colclough, during the Candlemas service on Sunday February 4th 2001.